 Chimney stacks

 Repair category 2

-Notes Deterioration and erosion was evident to coping stones.
-Chimney stacks are frequently troublesome and are often the source of dampness/water ingress and given the age of property, on-going monitoring/maintenance can be anticipated.
-It may be prudent to have the chimney stack inspected prior to purchase.
-Inspection at close quarters may reveal defect not visible from ground level.
+Notes Open pointing and general weathering was noted to chimney stacks.
+Chimney stacks are frequently troublesome and often the source of dampness/water ingress.
+Ongoing monitoring/maintenance can be anticipated.
+An inspection at close quarters may reveal further defects.
+It would be prudent to have the chimney stack inspected prior to purchase.
+The chimney breast has been removed, however the chimney stack remains.
+Further advice can be sought from a suitably qualified structural engineer to determine the structural integrity of the stack.

-Roofing including roof space

-Repair category 2

-Notes Roof coverings appear to be of original material.
-There are loose and uneven roof slates.
+Roofing including roof space Repair category 2 Notes The roof covering appears to be original to the construction of the property.
+There are a number of chipped and broken slates.
 Re-fixing and renewal of roof slates will satisfy immediate repair work, however the roof is of original materials.
-It may be more cost effective to initiate more extensive works such as re-roofing in the short to medium term.
+It may be more cost effective to initiate more extensive works such as re- roofing in the short to medium term.
+A reputable roofing contractor can provide further advice.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
-Natural slates have an expected lifespan of up to 100 years or more depending

-on slate quality, source, thickness and cutting skill of the slater.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
-Regular maintenance should be anticipated particularly after adverse weather conditions. ,
+Regular maintenance should be anticipated particularly after adverse weather conditions.
+Damp staining/timber decay/condensation was evident within the roof space.
+See section Dampness, rot and infestation.
+There is no fire separation wall.
+This represents a fire hazard and security risk.